tetsu23/pldataFileConverter/README.md

 [Japanese version](./README-jp.md)

 # pldataConverter
-This program is a GUI software source that extracts data from .pldata files output by PupilLab's eye tracking system, displays them graphically, and outputs them to .csv files.
+This program is source code of a GUI software that extracts data from .pldata files output by PupilLab's eye tracking system, displays them graphically, and outputs them to .csv files.

 # Overview